 Students from other countries are interested in Assessment, too.
 About 19.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 Master’s Degree Starting Salary

 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in educational assessment made a median starting salary of $57,250 per year.
 During this timeframe, most salaries fell between $55,225 (25th percentile) and $59,275 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a assessment degree.

 Salaries According to BLS

 Average salaries range from $46,680 to $85,750 (25th to 75th percentile) for careers related to assessment.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.